neoforged/Documentation/docs/resources/server/recipes/index.md

                 .requirements(AdvancementRequirements.Strategy.OR);
         this.criteria.forEach(advancement::addCriterion);
         // Our factory parameters are the result, the block state, and the ingredient.
-        RightClickBlockRecipe recipe = factory.apply(this.result, this.inputState, this.inputItem);
+        RightClickBlockRecipe recipe = new RightClickBlockRecipe(this.inputState, this.inputItem, this.result);
         // Pass the id, the recipe, and the recipe advancement into the RecipeOutput. output.accept(id, recipe, advancement.build(id.withPrefix("recipes/")));
     }